freedomotic/fd-developer-manual/docs/source/rules/events.rst

-For event specific data please refer to the Javadocs of the event classes http://freedomotic.com/javadoc/it/freedomotic/events/package-summary.html Otherwise you can take a look at the freedomotic log (LogViewer Plugin) to see the paramentes embedded into a received event.
+For event specific data please refer to the Javadocs of the event classes http://freedomotic.com/javadoc/it/freedomotic/events/package-summary.html Otherwise you can take a look at the Freedomotic log (LogViewer plugin) to see the paramentes embedded into a received event.

 For example this is the list of properties available to a trigger that